Posts tagged Sanctification

 In other words, what we do does not determine who we are; what we do is a reflection of who we already are.
 But the more an unbeliever sins, the worse he becomes because of the corrosive nature of sin and because "every healthy tree bears good fruit, but the bad tree bears bad fruit...for what comes out of the mouth proceeds from the heart, and this defiles a person" (Matt 7.17, 15.18; cf. 1 Tim.
 4).
 I like how John Robbins puts it in his review of Chuck Colson's Loving God:

-I think Harvey should've defined the term "sinner" more carefully and not apply it so indiscriminately to born-again believers.
+I think Harvey should've defined what a sinner is more carefully and not apply it so indiscriminately to born-again believers.
 I understand that he's trying to make Christians realize that they still sin, and that sin can ruin marriages and lives.
 But claiming that we are wicked sinners who constantly rebel against God seriously undermines what God has already done for us through Christ's finished work on the cross and continues to do for us through his Spirit.
 Theology is all about making proper distinctions, and Harvey should strive to be as careful as, for example, John Knox was in the Scots Confession:

 Chapter 15: The Perfection of the Law and The Imperfection of Man

 Oddly enough, Harvey also claims that Jesus never got "irritated or bitter or hostile" (71), even though he detested religious hypocrites like the Scribes and Pharisees, cursed and condemned them almost every time he encountered them (John 8, Matt.
-23); and even fashioned a whip to beat money-changers out of the temple (John 2) on more than one occasion, according to some commentators (see Chapter 8 of John MacArthur’s The Jesus You Can’t Ignore.
-The book is an excellent corrective to the popular wimpy and pacifistic portrayals of Jesus).
+23); and even fashioned a whip to beat money-changers out of the temple (John 2) on more than one occasion, according to some commentators (see Chapter 8 of John MacArthur’s The Jesus You Can’t Ignore).
 Not to mention that He's coming back "in flaming fire, inflicting vengeance on those who do not know God and on those who do not obey the gospel of our Lord Jesus" (2 Thess.
 1:8).

 His eyes are like a flame of fire, and on his head are many diadems, and he has a name written that no one knows but himself.
 He is clothed in a robe dipped in blood, and the name by which he is called is The Word of God.
 And the armies of heaven, arrayed in fine linen, white and pure, were following him on white horses.
 From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
 He will tread the winepress of the fury of the wrath of God the Almighty.
 (Rev. 19:12ff.)